OSUSecLab/Stacco/README.md

 ```

 ## TLS Attacker setup
-1. Download [TLS Attacker (TLS-Attacker-master)](https://github.com/RUB-NDS/TLS-Attacker) and put into directory *"TLS-Attacker"*.
+1. Download [TLS Attacker (TLS-Attacker-master)](https://github.com/RUB-NDS/TLS-Attacker/tree/c2b1e5738254aa34eec59edcd59ae93a32f00058) and put into directory *"TLS-Attacker"*.
+Stacco uses TLS-Attacker 1.2 but the official release is buggy so the link points to a later commit instead.
 Notice that you need to have Java installed.

 2. Execute command line instructions
 ```